jonyonson/astro-blog/src/pages/blog/markdown-style-guide.md

 layout: "../../layouts/BlogPost.astro"
 title: "Markdown Style Guide"
 description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
-pubDate: "Jul 01 2022"
+date_published: "Jul 01 2022"
-heroImage: "/placeholder-hero.jpg"
+hero_image: "/placeholder-hero.jpg"
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.